Saint-Narcisse

 Saint-Narcisse (/fr/) is a parish municipality located in the regional county municipality (MRC) Chenaux, in the administrative region of Mauricie, in the province of Quebec, in Canada.
 Located on the North Shore of the Saint Lawrence River, about 30 km from downtown Trois-Rivières, the parish of Saint-Narcisse is the heart of the Mauricie region.

 The town was named in honour of Saint Narcissus.
 A statue of Saint-Narcisse sits atop the main altar of the church of Saint-Narcisse.
-Narcisse was born in Palestine in the late first century of the Christian era.
+Narcisse was born in ancient Israel in the late first century of the Christian era.
 Third Bishop of Jerusalem, he was appointed bishop at the age of 80 years.
 With Theophilus of Caesarea, he presided in the year 195 a council under the auspices of Pope Victor.

 History

 The first pioneer Louis Cosset, came from Sainte-Geneviève-de-Batiscan, was established in Saint-Narcisse about 1804.
 Among the other early settlers, many came from the neighboring parishes of St. Lawrence River.
 The settlement expansion forced the new pioneers to cross a moraine an estimated one kilometer wide.
 This moraine path of the Mauricie, between Saint-Paulin at the west end and Saint-Raymond at the East end, is about 120 kilometers long.
 It is referred to as "Saint-Narcisse Moraine" because this moraine is more prominent at the height of Saint-Narcisse.
 This geological formation was shaped about 11,000 years ago, at the end of the last glacial period, with the deposition of various layers of rock at the foot of the gigantic glaciers.